Improved orthopaedic and neurological post-op recovery times

 At ARC we use a Hydro Physio underwater treadmill for dynamic and static aquatic therapy.
 The water is heated to between 28-32˚C providing thermal therapeutic benefits that help your dog to relax, ease muscle tension, reduce joint inflammation and increase blood and oxygen flow.

 Hydrotherapy can help dogs and cats get back to normal function after surgery.
-Water provides a low weight bearing environment to get your dog moving again.
+Water provides a low weight bearing environment to encourage movement.
 The buoyancy aids in reducing pain and minimises pressure on joints and muscles.
 The water's heat and hydrostatic pressure helps to relieve swelling and inflammation.
-By making small adjustments, the therapist can utilise the therapeutic properties of water within the controlled environment of the treadmill, to suit your dog as they go through their rehabilitation programme.
+By making small adjustments, the therapist can utilise the properties of water within the controlled environment of the treadmill, to suit your dog as they go through their rehabilitation programme.

 Fitness and General Wellbeing